sigstore/helm-sigstore/README.md

 Rekor UUID: b30a142ef6c8b0480cd3e081fc99bc3d2a1a50ef60f68749c983a1479be6c4b9
 ```

 See the [Usage documentation](USAGE.md) for detailed explanations and additional options.

+## SLSA Provenance
+This project generates SLSA provenance for its releases!
+This enables you to verify the integrity
+of the downloaded artifacts and ensure that the binary's code really comes from this source code.

+To verify the provenance of the release binaries, please follow the instructions [here](https://github.com/slsa-framework/slsa-github-generator#verification-of-provenance).

 ## Security